ember-learn/ember-blog/source/2020-03-20-the-ember-times-issue-140.md

   - Ensured that `npm test` or `yarn test` in an addon fails if `ember-try` scenarios fail
   - Removed a number of older experiments (module unification and delayed transpilation)

-To learn more about upgrading to Ember 3.17, please visit [Ember Blog](https://blog.emberjs.com/2020/03/16/ember-3-17-released.html).
+To learn more about upgrading to Ember 3.17, please visit the [Ember Blog](https://blog.emberjs.com/2020/03/16/ember-3-17-released.html).
 We encourage you to help test 3.17 and 3.18 beta and report any bugs.
 Thank you!

 ---